 LIME has in-built interpretation and digitisation tools for measuring distances and orientations, creating lines and planes and placing points of interest.
-Combined with Panels, these are the building blocks of a marked-up virtual environment in LIME.
+Combined with Panels, these are the building blocks of a marked-up virtual environment or field trip in LIME.

 Outcrop model from the Book Cliffs, Utah, showing interpretation lines and digital surfaces representing key stratigraphic layers.

 Orientation measurements can be made directly on a loaded 3D model.
-Planes can be represented as ellipses or rectangles, and coloured according to orientation (dip, dip direction and strike in structural geology, slope/aspect in GIS terminology😃).
+Choose to create simple 3-point planes or best-fit planes using lines.
+Planes can be displayed as ellipses or rectangles, and coloured according to orientation (dip, dip direction and strike in structural geology, slope/aspect in GIS terminology😃).
 Transparency is changed using the display settings of the planes.
 The plane data can be exported to a simple ASCII file for analysis in external spreadsheet or stereonet software.

-Orientation measurements made on outcrops around Arches road cut, Utah, USA (model from V3Geo).
+Orientation measurements made on outcrops around Arches road cut, Utah, USA (Arches Road Cut, VOG Group, https://v3geo.com/model/98).

 Points can be added to denote areas of interest, sampling or measurement points, origin of specimens, or simply labelling features in the 3D scene.
 In addition, Points can be combined with icons to indicate supplementary information or data available at a particular location in the 3D scene.
 Add file links to Points to display images, videos and PDF files.